How to Make the Most of a Retirement Planning Advisor

 Dept. of Labor

 The key with “starting now” is that you need a plan.
-Just throwing money into a money market account will cost you tremendous opportunity.
+Just throwing money into a money market account may cost you tremendous opportunity.
 Talk to financial specialist, make a plan, and get started.

 Ask About Automation

-A simple way to ensure your retirement investment is growing over time is by automating your contributions.
+A simple way to help ensure your retirement investment is growing over time is by automating your contributions.
 This could be specifying an amount to be taken out of each paycheck or setting up some other type of automatic transfer.
 A registered investment advisor can help you figure out the best automation option and amount for you.

-Starting early and maximizing your savings through automation is a great way to ensure your financial security in retirement.
+Starting early and maximizing your savings through automation is a great way to pursue your financial security in retirement.
 Keep in mind that you probably need more savings than you think.
 A good rule of thumb is a safe withdrawal rate of 4%.
 For example: if you need $40,000 in income from your investments, you might need a nest egg of $1 million.
 This is only a basic formula, and of course each person will be different.
 You may also need to increase your withdrawal to accommodate inflation in year two and beyond.
 To follow our example, if inflation is 3%, you would need to increase your withdrawal by $1,200 ($40,000 x 3% = $1,200), making your total withdrawal $41,200 in year two.

 Talk About Taxes